gta-chaos-mod/Trilogy-GUI-Tool/SyncServer.NodeJS/README.md

 # Notes
 * The channels are created when they are joined.
 The first client to connect to a channel is automatically set as host.
-* During Chat Voting, the votes are pulled only from the Twitch channel set by host.
+* During Chat Voting, the votes are pulled only from the Twitch channel set by the host.
 * Although the timer is synced across clients, the New Game start is not, so that has to be done at players' discretion.